 Anthony understands that this is no easy task, requiring much sacrifice.
 Yet as he recalls when he first came to church, it was this level of investment from believers that drew him deeper to God’s generosity.
 He now recognises the overflow of this grace in our lives as the fuel by which we gain passion and energy to continually serve in the long run.

 Furthermore, it is Anthony’s hope that the team’s efforts are a leading example, so that the spirit of welcoming may be ingrained into the culture of the church.
-After all, this rewarding ministry is tied to the mission of every believer — proclamation of the gospel of Jesus to the ends of the earth.
+After all, this rewarding ministry is tied to the mission of every believer — the bold proclamation of the gospel of Jesus to the ends of the earth.
 Only through our work together in the Spirit are we to even dream of loving our neighbours, blessing our city, and winning the world for the Saviour it needs.